sbalmt/xcheme/documents/directives.md

 alias token <IDENTITY> IDENTIFIER as EXPRESSION;
 ```

-> Try the syntax without an identity as well.
+> The syntax without an identity also works.

 #### Alias node